 While glaucoma can occur without warning, any one of the following symptoms is possible and warrants a complete eye exam.

-Eye doctors and medical researchers continue to seek better ways to treat and control glaucoma.
+Medical researchers continue to seek better ways to treat and control glaucoma.
 Their efforts in recent years have led to earlier detection of the disease, new drugs, laser surgery, and more successful surgical techniques.
-While chronic glaucoma cannot be cured, it can be controlled chiefly through the use of daily eye drops which either increase fluid removal from the eye or decrease the amount of fluid produced within the eye.
-Laser surgery is an additional option if the eye medications fail to hold the pressure in check.
+While chronic glaucoma cannot be cured, it can be controlled chiefly through the use of daily eye drops.
+Laser surgery is an additional option in controlling the pressure if eye drops are inadequate.
 In more severe cases, surgery may be required to improve the drainage of eye fluids.

-Anyone who has glaucoma, who is suspicious of glaucoma, or who has a family history of glaucoma should have one or all of these tests performed for a baseline.
-Insurance companies usually cover this new technology.
-However, the test itself is not very expensive.
+Anyone who has glaucoma, who is suspicious of glaucoma, or who has a family history of glaucoma should have these tests performed for a baseline.
+These tests are not very expensive and insurance companies usually do cover these new technologies.
 If you fall in any of the above categories, please call the office and schedule a complete eye examination.

 Glaucoma, like Diabetes, can not be cured, but it can be controlled.
 The eye is constantly producing new fluid (the aqueous humor) to nourish the eye and expel byproducts.
 New fluid comes in....old fluid goes out.
 It's a simple balancing act.
-As long as the same amount of fluid leaves the eye as is produced. the eye pressure remains the same.
-Open angle glaucoma occurs when either the eye is producing more fluid than it can expel, or the drainage ducts get clogged and can't the fluid, or a combination of both.
-A good example is when your street floods.
-A heavy downpour of rain causes an overload of the sewer system and the street floods.
-On the other hand, a street could flood from a regular rain because the sewer is clogged with leaves.
+As long as the same amount of fluid leaves the eye as is produced, the eye pressure remains the same.
+Open-angle glaucoma occurs when either the eye is producing more fluid than it can expel, or the drainage ducts get clogged and can't drain all the fluid, or a combination of both.
+A good example is street can flood from a heavy downpour of rain or from a light rain with clogged sewers.

-This is usually the first line of treatment to lower the pressure, and control the Glaucoma.
+This is usually the first line of treatment to lower the pressure and control the Glaucoma.
 From the example above, to lower the pressure, one either can DECREASE the amount of fluid produced or INCREASE the amount of fluid that is drained, or BOTH.
-There are many different classifications of drops that are used to treat glaucoma. in prior times, patients would have to put in multiple drops 4 times a day in order to contol the eye pressure.
+There are many different classifications of drops that are used to treat glaucoma. in prior times, patients would have to put in multiple drops 4 times a day in order to control the eye pressure.
 Today, usually one drop in the evening or in the morning will suffice.
-Of course if the condition progresses more drops may be needed, and if it is determined that the drops are not lowering the pressure enough, then the other procedures listed below are performed.
+Of course, if the condition progresses, more drops may be needed.
+If it is determined that the drops are ineffective in lowering lowering the pressure, then the other procedures need to be performed.

 MIGS (Minimally Invasive Glaucoma Surgery)

-MIGS procdures involve placing a small stent in the eye that increases the drainage output of the aqueous humor, thus lowering the eye pressure.
+MIGS procedures involve placing a small stent in the eye that increases the drainage output of the aqueous humor, thus lowering the eye pressure.
 There are several different stent designs.
 Advances in technology have enabled outpatient insertion of these microscopic devices with very little irritation to the eye.
-Often after a MIGS procedure, one can discontinue the use of pressure lowering eye drops.
+Often after a MIGS procedure, one can discontinue the use of pressure-lowering eye drops.

-When all other treatments fail, glaucoma surgery (filtration) may be called for.
+When all other treatments fail, glaucoma filtration surgery is needed.
 The purpose of the surgery is to create a new outflow channel that works in tandem with the existing channels.
-The resulting increased drainage reduces the pressure in the eye and prevents any further eye deterioration.
-It is important to understand that glaucoma surgery cannot improve or reverse the damage already done by the disease.
-Its use is a preventative measure to limit further damage or worsening of the disease.
-The surgery has about an 80% success rate.
+The resulting increased drainage reduces the pressure in the eye and prevents or slows any further vision loss.
+Any damage done can not be reversed.
+The surgery has a good success rate.